ALL Metrics

 4. Results

-MOODMIND users can select the languages (English and Indonesian) ( Figure 5a).
-Users can choose either the written or voice mode of conversation ( Figure 5b).
-Users’ answers were categorized into 3, namely not depressed (score = 0), at risk of depression (score = 1-4), and suspected depression (score ≥ 5) ( Figure 5c).
+MOODMIND users can select the languages (English and Indonesian) (Figure 5a).
+Users can choose either the written or voice mode of conversation (Figure 5b).
+Users’ answers were categorized into 3, namely not depressed (score/symptom = 0), at risk of depression (score/symptom = 1-4), and suspected depression (score/symptom ≥ 5) (Figure 5c).
 The word “Suspected depression” was used because the diagnosis by the doctor must be carried out and the patient should receive the necessary consultation.
 The role of a doctor/officer cannot be replaced by AI because of empathy and direct interaction with a human being.
+MOODMIND does not currently include a suicidality referral flow.
+In clinical implementation, it is necessary to ensure patient safety.
+Figure 6 shows the MOODMIND System Processing Pipeline.

 Figure 5. a.
 Front page of MOODMIND. b.
 Conversation flow in MOODMIND. c.
 Result of test in MOODMIND.

-We conducted tests on 21 patients with TB in Central Jakarta between May and July 2025.
+We conducted tests on 21 patients with TB in Central Jakarta between May and July 2025 (Figure 7).
 The average age of patients was 41.4 years with an age range of 19-64 years.
 The patient was guided by the researcher when using MOODMIND, whereas the doctor was blinded and did not know the results of the software detection.

 Table 1.
-MOODMIND screening and doctor’s examination test results.
+MOODMIND screening and Physician Clinical Interview results.

 AI MOODMINDAutoanamnesis Total